 For example, as reported by BBC, Nestle is currently facing a major negative brand perception hit due to its contamination of river fauna in France.
 This type of behavior is contrary to their mission statements which paints the company as hypocritical and revenue-oriented.
 Such a public display caused a negative uproar from customers and NGOs alike, affecting their brand perception.

 Naturally, companies will want to steer away from such negative press and instead build strong brand perception with their target audience.
-But how can you shift your company’s brand perception to a more efficient strategy in 2020, and what are the benefits of doing so?
+But how can you shift your company’s brand perception to a more efficient brand management strategy in 2021, and what are the benefits of doing so?
 The answers are here.

 Reevaluation of Safety & Reliability